Sebastián Rambert

-Sebastián Pascual Rambert (born 30 January 1974) is a retired Argentine football striker.
-He is the currently assistant coach of the Chile national team.
-He was born in the city of Bernal in the Buenos Aires Province of Argentina and is of French descent.
-In fact, his father, Ángel Rambert, was an Argentine-born forward who began his career with Lanús before transferring to Lyon in France, where he eventually played for their national team after gaining dual nationality.
+Sebastián Pascual Rambert (born 30 January 1974) is an Argentine retired football striker.
+He is currently the assistant coach of Liga MX club León.

+Playing career

 In 1995 Rambert transferred from Independiente to Inter Milan.
 He arrived at the club along with fellow Argentine Javier Zanetti, but he did not enjoy the same success as his compatriot.
 After an entire season without making a single appearance in Serie A he then transferred to Real Zaragoza in 1996, where he finally received his first minutes in Europe.